 Q: How do I keep clean on the Track?

 A: It is possible to trek the Kokoda Track all year round.
-The best period to trek is during the cooler, dryer, mid year months from May to October.
-The trekking season commences in April for the Anzac Day treks and continues though to mid November.
+The best period to trek is during the cooler, dryer, mid-year months from May to October.
+The trekking season commences in late April for the Anzac Day treks and continues through to mid-November.
 Outside this period the chance of rain increases dramatically, temperatures and humidity are high and trail conditions can be rough and very muddy.
 As well, creeks and river crossings can become increasingly challenging.
 Anzac Day treks usually encounter significant rain falls with subsequent muddy trails.
 However, because of the significance of Anzac Day to all Australians many trekkers are prepared to accept these conditions as an added challenge.
 We do not recommend that you trek outside the trekking season.

 A: Trekking the Kokoda Track is tough and physically and mentally challenging.
 The fitter you are the more you will enjoy the Kokoda Track.
 Your personal training program starts as soon as you book your trek and you need to make fitness preparation part of your lifestyle.

 Toughness, you will need this ingredient more than any other for the trek.
 In your fitness preparation, be tough on yourself.
 Set your training goals and stick to them.
 If it means getting up earlier to train, then do it.
 If it means dieting, cutting back on alcohol, coffee or the like, then do it.
 Don’t compromise with yourself under any circumstances.
 Every additional step you take and every sacrifice you make will pay incredible dividends for you somewhere on the Track.

 Q: How fit do I need to be to trek the Kokoda Track?